-PROGRAMMING an OIL LEVEL ALARM LEVEL (in Mode 2)
+PROGRAMMING an OIL LEVEL CAUTION and/or WARNING ALARM (in Mode 2)

 Again, programming the oil level alarm trigger values is optional as stated above.
 If you decide to program them, you MUST program these alarm values when you are in the process of adding your quarts of oil in Mode 2, (Step 10) in the procedure called "PROGRAMMING the OIL QUANTITY LINEARITY" below.
 You should do this as you are adding oil to linearize your oil level output.